sniperkit/snk.fork.webtaskrunner/README.md

 Then navigate to http://localhost:8080/ant

-currently just ant is implemented.
+Currently **ant**,**gradle** and **grunt** are integrated.
-The build.xml must reside in the working directory of the application.
+The appropriate build files must reside in the working directory of the application.

 ####Add custom integrations:
+Is there a build tool, that is yet not supported?

-* adding a go file in integrations folder, implement interface.
+* add a go file in integrations folder, implement the 'integration' interface.
 * add integration in main func